There’s a new restaurant in Baguio City that replaced Kuya J at the Travelite Express Hotel by the Shuntug Road near the City Hall.

 We were there during their dry run but their opening will be on August 2, 2018 and they will be open from 7 AM to 9 PM.

 The only Korean restaurant in the city!
 It’s been a while since we have eaten Kalbi and Bulgogi.
 Although they didn’t have them, their pork ribs were close enough.
 Their main dishes, which you can choose from three choices, come with the typical Korean side dishes.
 By the way the noodles are so good, you’ll keep on asking for more.
 They offer an unlimited or all-you-can-eat serving but they’ll charge you extra for leftovers.
-You cook your own food on a stove-top griddle which are on every table which is great so you can control the tenderness of the meat and its fat content.
+You cook your own food on a stove-top griddle that is on every table which is great so you can control the tenderness of the meat and its fat content.

 The price is P299 and up depending on your order.
 And each comes with a pitcher of ice cold tea.
 So if you have been craving for some good Korean dish, stop by at 125 Mac Arthur Highway, Nancayasan, Urdaneta, Pangasinan.
 They are open from 11 AM to 8 PM.